netixx/NetProbes/README.md

 Those tests should respectively be placed in the `(probe.)tests.standalone` and `(probe.)tests.probes` packages.
 They can both use methods provided by the `(probe.)WatcherServices` and must implement the prescripted interfaces.

-##Notice##

-Developpment is in progress and results are currently unknown!!

-Implementation is based on python 3 and does not require (as of today) any external package other than the basic python installation.

-##Technical details##

 Communication between the probes is done via the classes in `(probe.)inout.protocol` and `(probe.)inout.codec` which are respectively in charge of sending/receiving data accross the network and translating python objects into data suitable for transmission.
 The both have interfaces defined in the `(probe.)interfaces.inout` package.

-In the current implementation, synchronisation between the probes is done via http (as it is the least blocked protocol), so be sure that this is allowed between probes. **This is required for the project to work!!**
+In the current implementation, overlay communication  is done via HTTP (as it is generally available in any network settings and it is the less blocked protocol in a world where the IP narrow waist has liftet up to HTTP).
+Be sure that HTTP communication is allowed between probes -- as otherwise no test can be run!